aarnphm/aarnphm.github.io/content/dump/projects.md

 ## [OpenLLM](https://github.com/bentoml/openllm) -- Serve, fine-tune and deploy [[dump/large models|LLMs]] in production

-OpenLLM is an open-source platform designed to facilitate the deployment and operation of large language models (LLMs) in real-world applications.
+OpenLLM is an open-source platform designed to facilitate the deployment and operation of large language models ([[dump/large models|LLMs]]) in real-world applications.
 With OpenLLM, you can run inference on any open-source LLM, deploy them on the cloud or on-premises, and build powerful AI applications.

 Key features include: